 - Add milk 1 tablespoon at a time until the batter comes together.

-- Finally, mix in the chocolate chips, sprinkles, or whatever additions your heart desires!
+- Finally, add in the chocolate chips, sprinkles, crushed Oreos, or whatever different mix-ins your heart desires into the raw dough.

 Join in on the fun in our Facebook group!
 Feel free to share YOUR favorite recipes, ask questions, help out your fellow home cooks, and see what’s new with The Crumby Kitchen (so that you never miss a new recipe)!
 If you’d like to check it out, you can request to join HERE.